for percussion soloist and ten winds

 Composer Notes: Chamber Concerto challenged the skills of the whole ensemble, particularly the percussion soloist, who had to perform at virtuoso levels on multiple instruments.
 Much of the time the soloist and ensemble were pitted against each other as antagonists.

 The music for this work was rhythmically complex, highly dissonant, and highly chromatic.
-In many passages the music sounded atonal and non-metric, while in a other places it sounded tonally and metrically complex.
+In many passages the music sounded atonal and non-metric.
+In a other places it sounded ambiguously tonal and complexly metrical.

-In the years after this work premiered, I lost interest in many of the materials and techniques I had used to compose it.
-Eventually I lost interest in the work itself and withdrew it.
+In the years after this work premiered, I increasingly lost interest in some of the materials and techniques I had used to compose it, and as a result I eventually lost interest in the work itself and withdrew it.